47 Operators Reached $100K: The 6 Strategies That Failed Before They Got There

 The shift came when she stopped asking “what should I do?” and started asking “what’s my actual constraint?”

-Turned out: her bottleneck was client delivery taking 47 hours weekly, leaving zero capacity for new clients.
-No amount of posting or “closing frameworks” fixed that.
+It turned out her bottleneck was client delivery taking 47 hours weekly, leaving zero capacity for new clients, and no amount of posting or “closing frameworks” fixed that.

-Here’s what I learned tracking 47 founders who broke through $100K—and what they stopped doing that mattered more than what they added.
+Here’s what I learned tracking 47 founders who broke through $100K—and the specific things they stopped doing that mattered more than anything they added.

 (These numbers come from audits, coaching calls, and ongoing operator tracking.
 I use ~200 hours/month as the standard capacity baseline for all examples.)